 Third Monday of the month - 10am-12pm

-Our social group for those with acquired hearing loss is coming to Swaffham!
+Our social group for those affected by acquired hearing loss is coming to Swaffham!
 Conversation, refreshments, social activities & support...
-We can't wait to see you!
+We can't wait to welcome you!

 **NEW** Cinema Club

 Watch new & archive films from British and International Deaf film makers, as well as classic movies, all subtitled from the British Film Institute